juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 / address: \ The fully qualified network address for connecting to the service.
 / publicKey: \ An optional 32-byte public key used to establish secure communications for hardware realms, where the realm controls a matching private key.
 See @Realm_Communication for more details.

-=== Hardware Realms
-This is a type of realm backed by secure hardware — specifically a hardware security module (HSM).
+A _hardware realm_ is a type of realm backed by secure hardware — specifically a hardware security module (HSM).
 Hardware realms provide tight _trust boundaries_ as only the HSM and the code it executes must be trusted.
 This difference is visible in @Figure_1.

-=== Software Realms
-This is a type of realm that runs on commodity hardware in common cloud providers.
+A _software realm_ is a type of realm that runs on commodity hardware in common cloud providers.
 When paired with hardware realms, they are a valuable low-cost tool for increasing the number of _trust boundaries_ within a configuration.

 == Tenants
 Each _Realm_ allows the storage and recovery of secrets from users spanning multiple organizational boundaries.
 We refer to each of these organizational boundaries as a _tenant_, and the protocol as defined ensures that any individual tenant can only perform operations on user secrets within their organizational boundary.
 We utilize this multi-tenanted approach for realms as it reduces the costs of running realms by dividing the costs of operation across multiple tenants.